 - Willing and able to travel to meetings

-- There may be additional criteria dependent on the nature of the committee work involved.
+- There may be additional criteria depending on the nature of the committee work involved.

-- To protect the confidentiality and intellectual property of NBCOT products, any perceived or real conflict of interest could affect selection onto an NBCOT committee.
+- To protect the confidentiality and intellectual property of NBCOT products, perceived or real conflicts of interest may affect committee selection.